Vivekanand-R/AI-Product-Framework/README.md

 6. Jobs to Be Done (JTBD)

 7. Agile Methodology (Scrum, Kanban) - Learn fast and iterate, Software developments, Scrum Methods, Kanban, Iterative development.
 Testing Agile Scalability, WIsh agile works best for Digital Product Managers.
 Main Agile Concept of Discover, Define, Design and Deliver.
 Unsure Agile Status, and to Design Long Term Curious Product frameworks, accessible digital and SW Iterations.
+Agile isn’t always about smooth workflows — sometimes, a process gets blocked, that’s part of SW iterations, a quick unblock to resume the flow.
+Scrum for structured sprints or Kanban for visual workflow clarity, the core principle stays the same—learn fast, iterate faster, and never stop refining what matters stories the most.

 Example: Agile/Lean approach, famously known as the Spotify Squad Framework.
 Spotify scaled globally while maintaining rapid feature releases — Discover Weekly, Wrapped, Podcasts, and social features emerged from this empowered, Agile-driven culture.
 They avoided typical “big company” slowdowns by keeping teams lean and user-focused.